spilin/mincer/README.md

     <% end %>

 Now lets's look what more can we do with this object

 <a name="pagination"/>
 ### Pagination
-Mincer supports `kaminari` and `will_paginate`.
+Mincer supports [kaminari](https://github.com/amatsuda/kaminari) and [will_paginate](https://github.com/mislav/will_paginate).
 In order to use pagination you need to include one of them to your `Gemfile`.
 Example of using pagination

     employees = EmployeesListQuerie.new(Employee, {'page' => 2, 'per_page' => 10})